WiSE-OD: Benchmarking Robustness in Infrared Object Detection: Introduction

 Without large-scale IR pre-training datasets, OD models for IR typically initialize from powerful models pre-trained on large-scale RGB datasets (e.g., COCO~\cite{lin2014microsoft}), followed by fine-tuning on IR data.
 While this pipeline yields strong in-domain (ID) performance, where ID refers to test samples similar to the training data, it often compromises robustness against out-of-domain (OOD) samples~\cite{hendrycks2019benchmarking}.
 OOD samples differ significantly from the training data, leading to performance degradation.
 This deterioration stems from the fact that the fine-tuning process tends to cause the model to prioritize task-specific information at the expense of broader knowledge acquired during pre-training.
 As a result, the model struggles to generalize to new or diverse scenarios~\cite{wortsman2022robust}.
 This issue is further amplified by the already substantial modality shift between RGB and IR, making robust transfer learning even more difficult~\cite{medeiros2024modality}.
 In classification, several techniques have been proposed to improve robustness under distribution shifts, including linear probing (LP), LP followed by fine-tuning (LP-FT)~\citep{kumar2022fine}, and weight-space ensembling (WiSE-FT)~\citep{wortsman2022robust}.
 While these methods effectively enhance robustness in classification, they either are not directly applicable to object detection or remain under-explored~\citep{wortsman2022robust}.
-This is because of the complex detection architectures and robustness, which demand both accurate localization and classification.
+This gap arises from the complexity of the detection architectures and objectives, which require both precise localization and accurate classification.
 Moreover, cross-modality adaptation from RGB to infrared (IR) introduces additional challenges due to the modality shift and the scarcity of large-scale IR data~\citep{medeiros2024hallucidet, medeiros2024modality, modprompt}.